 Guide Dogs Tasmania is the only state-based provider of Guide Dog services in the community, with local instructors available to provide ongoing support and aftercare.

 Our Guide and Assistance Dogs provide people with so much more than just independence, freedom and inclusion.

-They give the gift of independence and confidence to their handlers.
-They bring joy and companionship, hope and opportunity, not only to the people whose lives they are changing, but also to their families.
+They become loyal and loved companions, who bring joy and companionship, hope and opportunity, not only to the people whose lives they are changing, but also to their families.